 2- Registered office address:

-This must be in the UK and not a PO Box.
+This must be in those states and not a PO Box.

 3- Company directors: